mikailaltundas/fabric-real-time-analytics-in-10-minutes/real-time-demo-in-10-minutes/instructions.md

 ![Real Time Analytics Options](images/real_time_analytics_options.png)

 4. You will be asked to choose a name for the Eventstream.
-Insert the name NyTaxiTripsEventstream.
+Insert the name *NyTaxiTripsEventstream*.

 ![Name of the Eventstream](images/create_eventstream.png)

+For this demonstration, we're going to use a publicly accessible dataset from Microsoft Fabric, featuring New York City taxi trips.
+This dataset includes a variety of information, including the date and time of pickup and drop-off, the number of passengers, the distance traveled, and much more.

 5. You will be automatically redirected to Eventstream.
 You will land on the page below.
 Click on New Source to display the drop-down menu and click on Sample data.

 ![Eventstream sample data](images/eventstream_sample_data.png)

-6. Enter nytaxitripsdatasource as the Source Name, and then select Yellow Taxi from the dropdown of Sample data.
+6. Enter *nytaxitripsdatasource* as the Source Name, and then select Yellow Taxi from the dropdown of Sample data.
 Then click on Add at the bottom of the window.

 ![Eventstream sample data configuration](images/eventstream_sample_data_configuration.png)

-7. With the data source configured, we're now ready to configure the destination.
+7. With the data source configured, we can now choose the destination.
+There are several options, such as ingesting data into a lakehouse or a KQL database.
+For this demonstration, we'll ingest the data into the KQL database we created earlier.
 Click on New destination, then on KQL Database.

 ![Eventstream data destination](images/eventstream_destination.png)

 8. On the menu that opens, click on the Direct Ingestion mode.
 For destination name, enter nytaxidatabase.
-For the workspace, select the workspace we created at the start of the exercise, DemoRealTime.
-Next, select the KQL database we created earlier, in this case NycTaxiDB.
+For the workspace, select the workspace we created at the beginning of the tutorial, *DemoRealTime*.
+Next, select the KQL database we created earlier, in this case *NycTaxiDB*.
 Finally, click on Add and configure.

 ![Eventstream destination configuration](images/eventstream_destination_configuration.png)

-9. In the window that opens, click on + New table below NycTaxiDB and enter the name nyctaxitrips.
+9. In the window that opens, click on + New table below *NycTaxiDB* and enter the name *nyctaxitrips*.
 Then click on Next.

 ![Eventstream destination configure tab](images/eventstream_destination_configure_tab.png)